Online Safety Policy 2024.docx

 Effective Online Safety education should be embedded across the curriculum, including PSHE.
 It is important for Teachers to identify and reference ways that online aspects of Safeguarding can be reinforced in their respective lesson planning and delivery.
 For example, when different subjects utilise technology as Teaching and Learning tools.

-Roselyn House School and The RHISE Service Online Safety Curriculum should be flexible, relevant, engage student’s interests, be appropriate to their own needs and abilities and encourage students to develop resilience to online risks.
+Roselyn House School Online Safety Curriculum should be flexible, relevant, engage student’s interests, be appropriate to their own needs and abilities and encourage students to develop resilience to online risks.
 Staff should be mindful that Online Safety resources can become dated very quickly and keep as up to date as possible.

 Delivery of the Online Safety Curriculum could include student council and elements of peer education.